jordanurbs/venice-ai-video-lab/videos/README.md

 ## Adding New Videos

 ### Step 1: Create scene folder (if new scene)
+Create the folder manually or via command line:
 ```bash
 mkdir videos/04-new-scene
 ```

 ### Step 2: Add video files
+Copy files via command line or drag and drop into the folder:
 ```bash
 # Copy your generated videos into the folder
 cp ~/Downloads/kling-output.mp4 videos/04-new-scene/kling.mp4